Householder-Symposium/Householder-Symposium.github.io/travel.md

 ## Financial support

 We have funding available (from NSF) to help support a limited number of early-career researchers who are based in the US.
 If you are a graduate student or postdoc at a US institution and want to be considered for support please indicate so on the registration form.
 We anticipate being able to waive the registration fee for a shared room and provide additional funds to, at least partially, cover travel to/from Ithaca.

+## Financial support

+If you require a visa invitation letter please contact the [organizers](mailto:householderxxii@cornell.edu).

 ## Local Information